-The first new layout that I created in our old loft apartment was a modest 12x8 in size.
+The first new layout that I created in our old loft apartment was a modest 12x8 size.
 Soon after I started building the layout I decided to abandon the postwar style of train layout and go for a highly detailed scale layout.
 This meant shelving most of my smaller O-27 trains and purchasing new 1:48 scale pieces.
 I never completely finished the 12X8 layout because in late 2006 we bought our first house.
 Our house has a basement that's around 900 square feet (roughly 25x36) and it's 100% for the trains!
-You can keep up with the latest layout progress by following my vieos on youtube or by checking out my layout page.
-My expected completion time for the new layout is sometime in 2016, though that may change.
+You can keep up with the latest layout progress be reading my blog.
+My expected completion time for the new layout is sometime in 2013, though that may change.
 Layouts are never really done, are they?